DEFRA/software-development-standards/sql_server_coding_standards.md

 - Return multiple result sets from one stored procedure to avoid trips from the application server to SQL server
 - Avoid unnecessary use of temporary tables
 	- Use 'Derived tables' or CTE (Common Table Expressions) wherever possible, as they perform better<sup>6</sup>
-- Avoid using `<>` as a comparison operator
+- Avoid using `<>` as a comparison operator where possible
-	- Use `ID IN(1,3,4,5)` instead of `ID <> 2`
+	- Consider using `ID IN(1,3,4,5)` instead of `ID <> 2`
 - Use `SET NOCOUNT ON` at the beginning of stored procedures<sup>7</sup>
 - Do not use cursors or application loops to do inserts<sup>8</sup>
 	- Instead, use `INSERT INTO`
 - Fully qualify tables and column names in JOINs
 - Fully qualify all stored procedure and table references in stored procedures.
-- Do not define default values for parameters.
+- Consider not defining default values for parameters.
-	- If a default is needed, the front end will supply the value.
+	- If a default is needed, the front end should supply the value where possible.
-- Do not use the `RECOMPILE` option for stored procedures.
 - Place all `DECLARE` statements before any other code in the procedure.
 - Do not use column numbers in the `ORDER BY` clause.
 - Do not use `GOTO`.